jll90/Android-Kotlin-Offline-First-MVVM-Hacker-News-Feed/README.md

 ## Potential enhancements
 * Unit testing
 * A swipeable intro explaining how to use the app
+* Better feedback when unable to connect to the internet through snackbars, for example

 ## On third-party libraries
 Dagger2, RxJava2, Retrofit2, and Kotlin coroutines enjoy full support from Google and the community.
 It's good to leverage these as they have been battle tested.